 It’s upsetting to think about, but yes, fraud does happen.
 People have been known to take advantage of the compassion of do-gooders and use the money raised to pay for things other than to fund’s intention.
 Setting up a formal trust is one way to ensure the funds can only be used within the proper parameters.
 You can also check with the bank to learn if there are any other safeguards in place in case of fraud.

 Opening a fundraising bank account is one way to set aside money being gathered for an individual or small group.
 The funds will be protected and can accumulate to help the beneficiary.
 When acting on good intentions, though, it’s important for the account’s creator to understand how these accounts function, what’s required to open one, and that they don’t afford any tax deductions for donors.
 With these steps taken, you can be well on your way to helping those in need or a cause that moves you.

 Banking Simplified, the SoFi Way

 While we’re on the topic of bank accounts, how are your own accounts doing?
 Perhaps you would like to see what Sofi Checking and Savings can do for you.
-We promise: No overdraft fees.
-No minimum balance fees.
-No monthly fees.
-Plus, 55,000+ fee-free ATMs within the Allpoint® Network.
-And let’s not overlook that members with direct deposit can earn 1.25% APY annual percentage yield (APY).
+We promise: No fees, and members with direct deposit can earn a competitive annual percentage yield (APY).
 Another perk: SoFi recently announced that deposits may be insured up to $2 million through participation in the SoFi Insured Deposit Program1.

 How do I set up a charity account?